vgisclabs/deltachat-touch/README.md

 ## Important notice to users of Ubuntu Touch focal and the Nix package

 This is the xenial branch which contains the version for Ubuntu Touch 16.04 (xenial).
-Please checkout the main branch for Ubuntu Touch 20.04 (focal) and the Nix package.
+Please checkout the main branch for Ubuntu Touch 20.04 (focal), the Nix package and everything else.

 ## Building